itisaasta/prep-guides/README.md

 * README.md - The how to guide for the product and how it was built
 * .gitignore - Things not to load to the GitHub repo

+### Key React Concepts
+A few concepts to grasp to make working with React easier:
+* Code: The code you write is JSX, stored in JavaScript files.
+The return statement is what gets displayed on the screen.
+It behaves very much like HTML with custom properties.
+The properties can be anything: examples include onChange, onSubmit, and placeholder.
+* properties/props: Properties pass from parent to child.
+Passing props enables composing screens of reusable components.
+* Context: Enables data storage and reuse across screens.
+Key data objects will be stored here.
+* Variables: Screen rerender is triggered when variables are changed through setters.
+This means no direct variable manipulation for items rendered on screen.
+So if there is a variable productName, you'll also need setProductName.
+If you want to show/hide something, you'll need a variable productVisibility, with a setProductVisibility setter.
+These can be created for you using useState.
+* useState: Stores variable state for a page.
+Creates the variable and a setter.
+You can pass in the default value. ``` const [product, setProduct] = useState('')```
+* React Bootstrap & React Router: Any links need to reference the React Router component Link in order to work properly.
+Failing to do so will reload the app, resetting all state. ``` <Nav.Link as={Link} to='/list'>List</Nav.Link> ```

 ### Dependency Reference
 For reference while building, these are guides related to dependencies:
 * React Bootstrap Components: https://react-bootstrap.github.io/components/alerts